Cabernet Sauvignon

 Bordeaux Varieties with bell pepper aromas - infographic by Wine Folly

-When sniffing Cabernet Sauvignon, you may note subtle smells of green peppercorn, graphite, dark chocolate, or even bell pepper.
+When sniffing Cabernet, you may note subtle smells of green peppercorn, graphite, dark chocolate, or even bell pepper.

-For many years, the bell pepper compound was considered a negative “green” component in Bordeaux wines.
+The bell pepper compound was considered a negative “green” component in Bordeaux wines for many years.
 As it happens, many consumers prefer their wines to taste fruity!
 So, viticulturists learned how to reduce “greenness” in wine with special pruning methods.